 Great design and architecture is vital to the care Maggie’s offers and so we work with world-renowned architects like Zaha Hadid, Richard Rogers and Norman Foster, who give their time for little or nothing.
 Their skills deliver the calm, uplifting environments so important to the people who visit and work in our Centres.

-The first Maggie’s Centre opened in Edinburgh in 1996 and since then Maggie’s has continued to grow, with 17 Centres at major NHS cancer hospitals in the UK, online and abroad.
+The first Maggie’s Centre opened in Edinburgh in 1996 and since then Maggie’s has continued to grow, with 22 in total, and 20 in the UK.

 To learn more about Maggie's and the support we offer please visit our main website.